apache/incubator-seata/README.md

 ## Documentation

-You can view the full documentation from wiki: [FESCAR wiki page](https://github.com/alibaba/fescar/wiki).
+You can view the full documentation from the wiki: [FESCAR wiki page](https://github.com/alibaba/fescar/wiki).

 ## Reporting bugs